The Sun-Protective Clothing Pieces You Can Wear Every Day

 To achieve UV protective quality, each garment has to go through special treatments such as chemical processing (adding UV-absorbing components to the fabric) or thread-kneading (where the manufacturer ‘kneads in’ material that physically reflects UV rays.)
 “It is a misconception that regular materials and fabrics will protect you from the sun because they are technically covering your skin,” Michael Zakrzewski, director of communications at UNIQLO, tells TZR.
 “Except for tightly woven fabrics such as denim, regular fabrics do not offer enough protection because UV rays can still penetrate through the garments without added technology.”

-To sum it up, you should wear both sun-protective clothing and sunscreen as either one alone isn’t nearly as effective.
-Below, shop some UV protective items like a swimsuit, slip dress, and leggings.
+To sum it up, you should wear both sun-protective clothing and sunscreen — either one alone isn’t nearly as effective.
+Below, shop some UV-protective items like a billowy summer dress, a straw hat, and bike shorts.

 We at TZR only include products that have been independently selected by our editors.
 We may receive a portion of sales if you purchase a product through a link in this article.